Henrik-St/vscode-fugitive/README.md

 This extension is meant to be used with the [vscodevim.vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) plugin.

 ## Keymaps
-The following table shows available keymaps.
+The following table shows the available keymaps.
 Keymaps with an asterisk are done with a VS Code specific customization.

 | Command                   | Keymapping | Description                                            |